lacostej/apple-dev/xcode/README.markdown

  * install or update a provisioning profile so that the xcode organizer folder is updated
  * update the selected provisioning profile in a xcode project file (.pbxproj)

+*Note*: because of a limitation in our XCode project file editor, we are today unable to set a provisioning profile if none was already selected.
+If you rely on xcode to select your profile, the script will fail with something like:

+    ERROR no selected provisioning profile in XCode project file for configuration 'Ad Hoc'.
+The script only supports updating the configuration today.

 Useful to automatically update configuration on CI environments when a provisioning profile has changed, e.g. when the associated device list was updated.

 The scripts expects the profiles file & data information to be stored in the format created by the apple_dev_center.rb script.